v-rajagt/IntuneDocs/intune/configuration/device-restrictions-android-for-work.md

 ## Device owner only

-These settings apply to Android Enterprise enrollment types where Intune controls the entire device, such as Android Enterprise Fully Managed or Dedicated devices
+These settings apply to Android Enterprise enrollment types where Intune controls the entire device, such as Android Enterprise Fully Managed or Dedicated devices.

 ### General settings